-The unaudited accounts were issued on 28 June 2021.
+The unaudited accounts were issued on 30 June 2021 and the audited accounts were authorised for issue on 4 November 2021.

 Signature removed for the purposes of publishing on website

 Signed:

 Roger Marshall, Joint Chief Finance Officer.

 Cash Flow Statement - PCC & Group